revolist/revogrid-docs/blog/best-js-scheduler-in-2026.md

 **Less flexible as a scheduling foundation**

-If your product needs a custom scheduler deeply connected to a data grid, [RevoScheduler](/jsscheduler/) is a better architectural base.
+If your product needs a custom scheduler deeply connected to a data grid, [RevoGrid Scheduler](/jsscheduler/) is a better architectural base.

 ### Best fit